 Do you provide a free speaker ticket?

-If you buy a ticket for yourself before you're confirmed as a speaker, we'll refund it. f you'd like to bring a guest, they need to buy a ticket.
+If you buy a ticket for yourself before you're confirmed as a speaker, we'll refund it.
+If you'd like to bring a guest, they need to buy a ticket.

 Do you provide free speaker accommodation?

-Yes, for speakers and co-speakers, on campus for 1-3 nights.
+Yes, for 1 speaker and 1 co-speaker per session, on campus for 1-3 nights.

 You'll have a free room in the student village on the Falmouth University campus.
 It's a scenic, eco-friendly campus, and a 10 min walk to our AMATA venue.
 It's basic student accommodation.
 If you wish, you can book alternative accommodation near the university, at your own expense.